Short-circuit current at the secondary terminals of a MV/LV distribution transformer

 The case of several transformers in parallel feeding a busbar

-The value of fault current on an outgoing circuit immediately downstream of the busbars (see Fig. G32) can be estimated as the sum of the Isc from each transformer calculated separately.
+The value of fault current on an outgoing circuit immediately downstream of the busbars (see Fig. G34) can be estimated as the sum of the Isc from each transformer calculated separately.

-Other factors which have not been taken into account are the impedance of the busbars and of the circuit-breakers.
+Other factors which have not been taken into account are the impedance of the busbars and of the cable between transformers and circuit breakers.

 The conservative fault-current value obtained however, is sufficiently accurate for basic installation design purposes.
-The choice of circuit-breakers and incorporated protective devices against short-circuit fault currents is described in Chapter H.
+The choice of circuit breakers and incorporated protective devices against short-circuit and fault currents is described in Selection of a circuit-breaker .